 That means it's spectacularly rare even here on our own lush, verdant orb, never mind elsewhere.

-Here are enough mystery and wonder to last a lifetime.
+Here are enough mysteries and wonder to last a lifetime.

-Maybe other intelligent species do exist out there, somewhere, but we'll never know because we are too remote in space and time.
-This means, for all intents and purposes, that we are in fact alone.
+Maybe other intelligent species exist somewhere, but we'll never know because we are too remote in space and time.
+This means, for all intents and purposes, that we are alone.
 That's the provisional answer to Fermi's Paradox.

 We're alone or should act like it.

 I admit this is unsettling.
 A deep sense of our cosmic loneliness, combined with an awareness of our existential fragility, should motivate us to care better for the only place we may ever call home, our true goddess and life-giver, our Pale Blue Dot.
 Earth.